CheckPointSW/Karta/docs/_build/html/_sources/index.rst.txt

 "Karta" (Russian for "Map") is an IDA Python plugin that identifies and matches open-sourced libraries in a given binary.
 The plugin uses a unique technique that enables it to support huge binaries (>200,000 functions), with almost no impact over the overall performance.

 The matching algorithm is location-driven.
 This means that it's main focus is to locate the different compiled files, and match each of the file's functions based on their original order within the file.
-This way, the matching depends on M (number of files in the open source) instead of N (size of the binary), gaining a significant performance boost as usually M << N.
+This way, the matching depends on K (number of functions in the open source) instead of N (size of the binary), gaining a significant performance boost as usually N >> K.

 We believe that there are 3 main use cases for this IDA plugin: